ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 This property specifies whether an application considers it useful to be informed when an ICMP error message arrives that does not force termination of a connection.
-When set to true, received ICMP errors are available as SoftErrors, see {{soft-errors}}.
+When set to true, received ICMP errors are available as `SoftError` events, see {{soft-errors}}.
 Note that even if a protocol supporting this property is selected, not all ICMP errors will necessarily be delivered, so applications cannot rely upon receiving them {{!RFC8085}}.